B-Kiraly/Benndots-HGengine-ROMhack/README.md

 I'd like to create a higher tier version of each category with a higher level requirement (probably level 35) to cover the handful of Pokemon for which level 20 is too early to reasonably be fully evolved.

+### Party Requirements (Partially implemented)

+There are several more evolution requirements that involve having the right Pokemon in your party upon level up.

+Along with the classic example of Mantine & Remoraid, now added to the list is Koffing (Koffing), Diglett (Diglett), Magnemite (Magnemite), Cubone (Kangaskhan), Slowpoke (Shellder).

+In the future, I'd like to figure out how to make more than 1 Pokemon requirements as an evo method (ex: Requiring 2 magnemites in party in order to evolve)

 ## Pokemart stock & value changes

 -Added heart scales and eviolite to normal pokemart inventories (For easy move tutor usage)